Skip to main content

 Aggressive nutritional support isn’t usually suitable at this stage in the illness.

-If you are a carer of a person with a dementia, you might notice their eating and drinking habits changing over time.
+If you care for someone with a dementia, you might notice their eating and drinking habits changing over time.
 This might be due to:

 • progression of dementia